-Co To Island is known only by a small select few- which is exactly why it should be at the top of your travel wishlist.
+Co To Island is known only by a select few – which is exactly why it should land at the top of your travel wishlist.
 The most commonly talked about things by those who have been there are the white sandy beaches, the turquoise waters, the craggy cliff faces, cheap and delicious seafood, and the much-heard mantra of “go now before everything changes”.
+Perhaps also contributing to that change approaching for the island, we’ve already included Co To on our subjective list of top 20 Halong Bay places to visit!

 Anchored comfortably in the aquamarine waters of the Gulf of Tonkin is the Co To Island District, the larger archipelago which homes Co To Island.
 In Quang Ninh Province in the northeast, Co To Island is the furthest inhabited island from the coast, whose highest peak reaches 170 meters.
 The island, which measures in at about 47 square kilometers, is surrounded by a cluster of 40-50 smaller islands, all of which are only accessible by boat.